Italian pasta baron's anti-gay comment prompts boycott call

 Alessandro Zan, a gay member of parliament, said on Twitter: "You can't mess around with consumers, including gay ones."

-Barilla issued a statement on Thursday apologizing, explaining that he was trying to say "simply that the woman plays a central role in a family."
+Barilla issued a statement on Thursday apologising, explaining that he was trying to say "simply that the woman plays a central role in a family."

 "Barilla features families in its commercials because it embraces anyone, and they have always been identified with our brand," he said.